 - flights performed by aircraft with a certified maximum take-off mass of less than 5,700 kg

-These flight exemptions shall not be considered when assessing whether the de minimis threshold is exceeded.
-Read our blog post Are you exempt from EU ETS? to obtain a detailed description of how to estimate emissions.
+Please bear in mind that the flight exemptions listed above shall not be considered when assessing whether the de minimis threshold is exceeded.

 Obligations under the EU ETS